General Questions

 For specific walk FAQs please click below.

-Our season operates from March to November annually.
+Our season operates from February to December or as scheduled.

-The trail that exists today was built by Spicers in conjunction with Queensland State Government and National Parks.
+The trail that exists today was built by the Turner Family in conjunction with Queensland State Government and National Parks.
 Approximately 40km of new trails were constructed to connect existing trails in Main Range National Park and allow access to the park from the north through Turner Family privately owned land.

-The trail was constructed by Spicers for both guests and the public to enjoy with three public walkers’ camps also constructed.
+The trail was created for both private guests and the public to enjoy with three public walkers’ camps also constructed.

 To ensure environmental protection we undertake an extensive annual research program working with ecologists and Environmental Scientists.
 In addition, our tours are capped at 12 guests per tour and a maximum number of tours per week.